 About Dusenberry-River Branch

-Please call 594-5345 for more information and to reserve the meeting rooms.
+Please call 594-5345 for more information and to reserve the meeting room.
 Please read our Meeting Room Policy (PDF).
 See meeting rooms available at other library locations.

 Print out a Meeting Room Use Application (PDF).

 - One meeting room with a sink and with a capacity of 75 people.

 Computers and WiFi

 The Library offers FREE computer and wifi use.
 Please see Computers Available at Your Library or WiFi at Your Library for more information.
 Please be sure to bring your library card!
 Don't have a card?

 The Dusenberry-River Branch Library opened in January of 1991 with 9,200 square feet.
 It was the 17th library to open, and one of two libraries - Dusenberry and Kirk-Bear Canyon - to be located in a shopping center.
 The River Center is a one-stop shopping destination, with a Walgreens, several restaurants, a veterinarian clinic, salon and day spa and more.

 It is named after Kathryn "Katie" Norton Dusenberry, a long-time Tucson resident and business owner who has served the public in many capacities.
 Born in Phoenix in 1924, Dusenberry's family moved to Tucson when she was 10 years old.
 She graduated from Tucson High School, attended the University of Arizona and graduated with a BS degree in Nutrition and Hospital Dietetics from Iowa State University in 1946.

 Her first job was at Tucson Medical Center as an assistant dietician.
 She and her husband, Bruce E. Dusenberry, own Horizon Moving Systems, Inc. together with their son, Bruce L. She and her husband worked together in the business until their retirement in 1997.